 - Batch process to add and compress multiple files at a time.

-- Additional video-related functions including Fix video metadata, Cast to TV, Burn DVD, Video Download, etc.
+- There are additional video-related functions, including Fix video metadata, Burn DVD, Video Download, etc.

 - Supported OS: Windows 10/8/7/2003/XP/Vista, Mac 10.14 (Mojave), 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6.